senker/threads/README.md

 3. **Start the App**: `npm start` or `yarn start`
 4. **Explore Threads**: Open your browser and navigate to `http://localhost:3000` to start exploring threads.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to Threads, please follow these guidelines:

-- Fork the repository and create your branch (`git checkout -b feature/your-feature`).
-- Commit your changes (`git commit -am 'Add feature'`).
-- Push to the branch (`git push origin feature/your-feature`).
-- Create a new Pull Request.

 ## Acknowledgements